deepansharya1111/cloud-resume-backend/README.md

     * Find and copy the imported code block for your resource.
     * Replace the code with the basic code in your Terraform files.
   * "terraform validate" to know which code lines we need to remove from our Terraform files.
-  * Refine the code by replacing deprecated code blocks to resolve the warnings mentioned upon running "terraform plan" with the respective updated resource blocks.
+  * Refine the code by replacing deprecated code blocks to resolve the warnings (if any) seen upon running "terraform plan" with the respective resource blocks.
-  * "terraform apply" will show that it is creating new resources.
-This is normal since Terraform considers separate resource blocks to be different resources.
-However, it shall not affect your existing infrastructure as long as you have used the original code or resolved the "terraform plan" warnings carefully.
+  * "terraform plan" or "terraform apply" might show that it creates new resources.
+This is normal since Terraform considers separate resource policy blocks as individual resources.
+However, it shall not affect your existing infrastructure if you have used the original code or carefully resolved the "terraform plan" warnings.

 ## Usage of existing code